npwoods/bletchmame/README.md

 ## Version History

 - 2.12 (TBD)
+	- Displaying BletchMAME version on the title bar
 	- Cosmetic changes to the "About..." dialog to make it appear cleaner

 - 2.11 (2021-Dec-27)